caltechlibrary/cloud-init-examples/README.md

 I have provided three Bash scripts for starting/launching, getting info and stopping your multipass VM.

-1. start-vm.bash - starts an existing or launches a new virtual machine based on a related cloud init YAML file
+1. start-vm.bash - starts an existing or launches a new virtual machine based on a related cloud init YAML file.
+If you're creating the machine pass a zie of nano, micro, small, medium, large, xlarge, or 2xlarge to create a machine with a similar profile to the AWS EC2 T4g sizes, see https://aws.amazon.com/ec2/instance-types/t4/
 2. stats-vm.bash - will return information about the machine (i.e. it runs `multipass info $MACHINE`)
 3. stop-vm-.bash - will stop the machine

-If you've devined a primary name for the machine the Bash scripts can be used without any additoinal parameters.
+If you've defined a primary name for the machine the Bash scripts can be used without any additoinal parameters.
 If you provide a machine name as a parameter then the scripts will work with that machine name.

 For creating new machines (aka multipass launch) the start-vm.bash script looks for a cloud init YAML file that defines the new machine.
 By default it first looks for the name `$MACHINE-local.yaml` and if that is not available it looks for `$MACHINE-init.yaml`.
 The `*-init.yaml` files provided in this repository are a good starting point but the cloud init support in multipass goes much further.
 The YAML file called `dev-server-local.yaml` is provided as an example of including full login setup for the developers in the DLD group of Caltech Library.
 This includes setting them up with sudo access, assigning them to additoinal groups and enabling login via SSH keys hosted on GitHub.
 By using the filename convension of `*-init.yaml` I can provide a general purpose machine definition while allowing for local modification via a version of the same file matching `*-local.yaml`.

 Trouble shooting